sthagen/lemire-FastPFor/README.md

     sudo apt-get install libsnappy-dev

 ## Processing data files

-Typing "make" will generate an "inmemorybenchmark" executable that can process data files.

 You can use it to process arrays on (sorted!) integers on disk using the following 32-bit format: 1 unsigned 32-bit